minion057/Image-to-NPZ_dataset/README.md

 # Image-to-NPZ_dataset
 Split the data.
 And change to npz format.
+**Data augmentation should be performed in the data loader.**
+Currently, for the sake of example, data augmentation was directly applied to the data loaded from npz.
+Therefore, please refer to the function and use it in the data loader.